 This clarity becomes particularly important when determining how to build a prototype that serves multiple stakeholder needs.
 Early-stage prototypes may prioritize quick idea validation using low-fidelity models, while later iterations require high-fidelity representations that accurately reflect full functionality and appearance.

-Leverage Collaborative Approaches and End-User Involvement
+Leverage Collaboration and End-User Feedback

 Material and Process Selection Aligns with Testing Goals

 This strategic approach ensures that each prototype delivers maximum value for its intended purpose while building toward production-ready specifications.
-Teams must balance speed and cost considerations against the need for accurate representation of final product characteristics.
+Teams must balance speed and cost against the need for accurate representation of final product characteristics.

 Design for Manufacturing (DfM) Integration